 The most glaring of their chances was Josue's penalty – saved by Daniel Aranzubia – with Jackson Martinez and Silvestre Varela hitting the frame of the goal three times between them.

-Lica then hit a post for an incredible fourth time midway through the second half as Porto were made to rue their finishing.
+Lica then hit a post for an incredible fourth time midway through the second half as Porto was made to rue its finishing.

 Atletico, confirmed as group winners before the game, rested key men David Villa and Arda Turan while Fernando was Porto's only change.